 Among his brothers, Wout was much different.
 He was different in the area of his life’s ambition.
 Because of that, he because a bigger subject of interest to his Mum (Astrid).

 Before we dive into what made him different, let’s tell you a bit about the Footballer’s Dutch roots as well as his education.

 The Striker’s nationality is the Netherlands.
 And in the Eastern region of the Netherlands lies Borne, a town with approximately 23,000 inhabitants.

 This municipality, in the Netherland’s Overijssel province, is where Wout Weghorst has his family’s origin.

 Borne is a municipality in the region of Twente and close to the German border.
 The people from this town have the nickname, Melbuul.

 Until the beginning of the industrial age, Wout’s origin, Borne, was an agricultural town, characterised mostly by plaggen soil and extensive cattle farming.

 Wout Weghorst’s Ethnicity:

-From an ethnicity background, Wout Weghorst’s family aligns themselves with the Dutch Low Saxon dialect.
+From an ethnic perspective, Wout Weghorst’s family aligns themselves with the Dutch Low Saxon dialect.

 In the olden days, Lower Saxony comprises mostly Germanic tribal people.
 Under the leadership of Duke Widukind, they were involved in a series of legendary clashes with Charlemagne, in the late eighth century.